rodynenko/gatsby-tracing/Readme.md

 There is a [list of standard attributes](https://opentelemetry.io/docs/reference/specification/resource/semantic_conventions/) where some default values are defined.

-There is no requirements for setting Resources, except `service_name`, that helps to differenciate different information services on monitoring or visualizing service (Collector).
+There is no requirements for setting Resources, except `service_name`, that helps to differenciate information services on monitoring or visualizing service (Collector).

-When using SDK setup, OpenTelemetry also autimatically adds [some properties](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-resources/src/detectors/ProcessDetector.ts#L33) from `process`, and [some properties from environment variable `OTEL_RESOURCE_ATTRIBUTES`](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-resources/src/detectors/EnvDetector.ts#L49)
+When using SDK setup, OpenTelemetry also automatically adds [some properties](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-resources/src/detectors/ProcessDetector.ts#L33) from `process`, and [some properties from environment variable `OTEL_RESOURCE_ATTRIBUTES`](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-resources/src/detectors/EnvDetector.ts#L49)
 ```js
 const resource = new Resource({
   [SemanticResourceAttributes.SERVICE_NAME]: `gatsby`,